geoview-core - v2.2.0

 • Creates a validated Dayjs instance from a DateLike input.

 This is a thin wrapper around parseDateToDayjs that ensures the resulting Dayjs object is valid, throwing an error if parsing fails.
+This method guarantees that the returned Dayjs instance is valid.
+All parsing rules, timezone handling, and temporal logic are delegated to parseDateToDayjs.

 Parameters